astromaddie/commloop/README.md

 ![Runtime Plot](http://i.imgur.com/jTubyQs.png)

-All of the above benchmarks were done with 10 processes per spawned Python worker, each with 1000 iterations.
-The min, max, median, and mean times were recorded for each transfer size.
+The above plot is for a benchmark of MPI, rather than Commloop specifically.
+For this setup, we only used one Master and one Worker, with 10 processes per spawned Python worker.
+The code looped over 1000 iterations.
+We recorded the min, max, median, and mean times for each transfer size.
 Performance remains constant up to about 10KB, before runtimes begin to logarithmically increase.
-The final benchmark was run with the default sourcecode setup (with arrays of sizes 10B, 1KB, 1MB, 10B respectively), with the 1MB array being passed to a C worker, showing runtimes at start, and loop speed breakdowns.
+The final benchmark (below) was run with the default sourcecode setup (with arrays of sizes 10B, 1KB, 1MB, 10B respectively), with the 1MB array being passed to a C worker, showing runtimes at start, and loop speed breakdowns.

 ##### Default setup breakdown